HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/appui.md

       ![Application Form](../../assets/images/AddApplicationForm.png){: style="height:80%;width:80%"}

+      When adding a scope, select the scope from the Scope drop-down list and click the Add Scope icon.

       **When your app accesses endpoints that run write operations in the `/setup-v1/` URL path, make sure to add the `$SETUP` scope aside from the `$DATA` scope** to enhance access control in relation to the app inheriting a user's access rights when the user grants app access.